Oddert/chess-game/README.md

   * Leave room failsafe in 'move piece' event (server side)

 ### Done / Solved:
-- Figgure out how to have secure 2ppl socket connection
+- Figure out how to have secure 2ppl socket connection
 - Decide how to arrange the boards
 - Socket io can do db work ??
 - Complete socket example suits